Eye movement desensitization and reprocessing: Criticism

-EMDR is controversial among some scholars in the psychological community.
-It is used by some practitioners for trauma therapy and in the treatment of complex post-traumatic stress disorder.
+EMDR is controversial among scholars in the psychological community.
+It is used by some practitioners during trauma therapy and in the treatment of complex post-traumatic stress disorder.

-EMDR has been called a purple hat therapy because any effectiveness is provided by the underlying therapy (or the standard treatment), not from EMDR's distinctive features.
+EMDR has been called a purple hat therapy on the grounds that its effectiveness stems from its underlying mainstream therapy (or the standard treatment), not from its distinctive features.

-Some scholars have criticized Francine Shapiro for repeatedly increasing the length and expense of training and certification, allegedly in response to the results of controlled trials that cast doubt on EMDR's efficacy.
-This included requiring the completion of an EMDR training program in order to be qualified to administer EMDR properly after researchers using the initial written instructions found no difference between no-eye-movement control groups and EMDR-as-written experimental groups.
-Further changes in training requirements and/or the definition of EMDR included requiring level II training when researchers with level I training still found no difference between eye-movement experimental groups and no-eye-movement controls and deeming "alternate forms of bilateral stimulation" (such as finger-tapping) as variants of EMDR by the time a study found no difference between EMDR and a finger-tapping control group.
-Such changes in definition and training for EMDR have been described as "ad hoc moves [made] when confronted by embarrassing data".

-EMDR adds a number of techniques that do not appear to contribute to therapeutic effectiveness, e.g., bilateral stimulation.
-EMDR is classified as one of the "power therapies" alongside thought field therapy, Emotional Freedom Techniques and others – so called because these therapies are marketed as being superior to established therapies which preceded them.
+EMDR adds a number of techniques that do not appear to contribute to therapeutic effectiveness (e.g., bilateral stimulation).
+EMDR is classified as one of the "power therapies" alongside thought field therapy, Emotional Freedom Techniques, and others—so called because these therapies are marketed as being superior to established the therapies which preceded them.